 Applicant information bot

 Generative AI uses existing information to create entirely new content.
 This could be in any format, from copy and imagery to audio, video and presentations.
+Here, AI applies analysis and logic techniques, including Machine Learning, to interpret events, support and automate events and take decisions.

 Example HR use case:

-We are still at the beginning of AI development and implementation.
-Familiar technologies, including automation, Machine Learning and Natural Language Processing, are already integrated into existing systems and part of the business toolkit.
 As AI develops, we will repeat the cycle of technological breakthroughs followed by a proliferation of tools, then rationalisation and integration.
 AI experts call our current phase ‘Narrow AI’ as it is focused on achieving a specific outcome or working to a specific brief, and it has defined parameters on where it can learn from.

 Many HR teams have implemented technology such as Applicant Tracking Systems (ATS) and Candidate Relationship Management systems (CRM) to automate manual processes and maintain contact with candidates throughout the application journey.
 Now AI provides new opportunities to support teams, improving efficiency and hiring speed.